 One of the most important aspects of litigating a case involving professional negligence is determining the party responsible for a patient’s injuries.
 A medical malpractice lawyer from our team can help by identifying a form of financial recourse available to victims and holding the appropriate party accountable for their actions.

-One of our medical malpractice lawyers will handle the negotiation process with the defendant’s insurance company to gain maximum compensation for your material and immaterial losses.
+One of our medical malpractice lawyers will handle the negotiation process with the defendant’s insurance company to gain maximum compensation for you.

-If notifying the defendant proves unfruitful, then a plaintiff’s attorney can begin the process of filing a formal professional negligence claim for trial.
+If negotiating with the defendant proves unfruitful, then a plaintiff’s attorney can begin the process of filing a formal professional negligence claim and preparing your case for trial.

 One of our attorneys will then:

 A medical mistake, such as a failure to diagnose or properly treat a medical condition, can lead to serious expenses for patients.
-Not only do patients endure medical bills that arise from complications, but they may also lose their ability to work for living wages.
-This can lead to serious financial straits.
+Not only do patients endure medical bills that arise from complications, but they may also lose their ability to work.
+This can lead to serious financial troubles.

-Many people believe they cannot afford to bring medical malpractice claims to trial, but this is an erroneous assumption.
+Many people believe they cannot afford to bring medical malpractice claims to trial, but this is not necessarily true.
 The civil justice system exists to help all victims of negligence find financial recourse for their injuries as well as pain and suffering.
-If you work with our team, it costs you nothing upfront to file a medical malpractice lawsuit.
+If you work with our law firm, it costs you nothing upfront to file a lawsuit for medical malpractice.

-The first important thing to know about medical malpractice cases regards the attorney’s fee structure.
-Our medical malpractice team at Rosenberg & Gluck, L.L.P. use a contingency-fee structure for medical malpractice lawsuits.
+The first important thing to know about your case is what it is going to cost you to hire our medical malpractice lawyers.
+At Rosenberg & Gluck, L.L.P., we use a contingency-fee structure for medical malpractice lawsuits.
 Under this concept, a plaintiff owes no legal fees unless our team wins a settlement or trial judgment on your behalf.

 When an attorney offers services on a contingency-fee-basis, the plaintiff owes nothing while a case is still pending.
 If a patient receives nothing from a lawsuit, then he or she owes nothing.
-If an attorney secures a settlement or judgment on a patient’s behalf, then the attorney will request payment of attorney’s fees from the claim award.
+If an attorney secures a settlement or judgment on a patient’s behalf, then the Nassau County medical malpractice lawyer will request payment of attorney’s fees from the claim award.

 Medical malpractice claims are unique in that they require depositions and insight from trained physicians.
 It’s common for physicians to charge hundreds of dollars an hour to review documents, provide testimony during pretrial motions, and produce a lawyer’s certificate of merit.
 Other costs associated with professional negligence claims involve trial costs and any expenses necessary to gather evidence that bolsters a claim.

 Overall, medical malpractice claims may be costlier to pursue.
-However, if a medical professional has been negligent, causing you harm, you can gain financial compensation for your material and immaterial losses, such as medical bills, lost wages, loss of life quality, and physical pain and suffering.
+However, if a medical professional has been negligent, causing you harm, you can gain financial compensation for your economic and non-economic losses, such as medical bills, lost wages, loss of life quality, and physical pain and suffering.

 Additionally, by taking legal action, you could be protecting others from similar harm.
-If you’ve been the victim of medical malpractice in Nassau County, you can consult with our team to determine if it makes sense to pursue a case.
+If you’ve been the victim of medical malpractice on Long Island, you can consult with a Nassau County medical malpractice lawyer from our team to determine if it makes sense to pursue a case.

 When discussing the idea of medical malpractice, most people assume that physicians are ultimately responsible for any negligence that occurs throughout the course of a patient’s care.
 While doctors are generally in charge of a patient’s care, they are not the only ones who may be liable for any damages a patient suffers.

 For example, a hospital, nurse, healthcare facility, pharmacist, or pharmaceutical company may also be at fault for a patient’s injuries.
 Learn who might be liable in a medical malpractice claim when you speak with someone from our team.
-One of our medical malpractice lawyers serving Long Island can pursue the party who is responsible for your injury.
+A Nassau County medical malpractice lawyer serving Long Island can pursue the party who is responsible for your injury.

 Generally, a hospital is a public or private entity that can be responsible for a doctor or any other health care provider’s actions.
 A hospital can be directly liable for the negligence it causes, but it can also be vicariously liable for the actions of its employees.

 Often, the hospital is responsible for an employee’s actions under a legal doctrine known as “respondeat superior.”
-This Latin phrase means “let the master answer” and holds that a hospital can be liable for the actions of its agents, such as its employees.
+Which means that a hospital can be liable for the actions of its agents, such as its employees.

 This doctrine provides an important form of recourse to victims of medical malpractice because it helps ensure that a financially responsible party (i.e., a large corporation) can adequately compensate a plaintiff for his or her material and immaterial losses.